 “Action stations, action stations”

-Plot: A sole-surviving military spaceship must protect the remaining ~50,000 human beings from a hoard of rebelling robots.
-The human planets are destroyed and the vengeful Cylons are close in pursuit.
-Can the beleaguered survivors unite under a common banner?
-Rebuild a functioning society, on the run?
+Plot: A sole-surviving military spaceship must protect the remaining ~50,000 human beings from a hoard of vicious, rebelling robots.
+The human planets are destroyed and the vengeful Cylons remain in close in pursuit.

-The show appears to be set in the future, but we learn that it has actually taken place in our past.
-There are recurring tensions between individual choice and cosmic destiny.
-In the finale, a stubborn character (Lee Adama) reflects:
+The action appears to be set in the future, but we learn that it has taken place in our past.
+There is recurring tension between individual agency and cosmic destiny.

 If there’s one thing we should have learned, it’s that our brains have always outraced our hearts.
 Our science charges ahead.
 Our souls lag behind.
 Let’s start anew."

 The Cylon storylines explore hard questions:

 - Should a sentient AI have rights or free-will?

 - Can robots “love” each other, humans or deities?

 Ultimately, BSG tells a cautionary tale: Technological ambition comes with responsibilities and inherent risk.
 Many thinkers have pondered similar themes.

 That said, the show is only minimally about tech.
 In fact, most episodes explore human issues like relationships, love, work, race, and gender.
 Also: The black market, religious fundamentalism, and civilian-military government.